Vicsicard/absolute_new_newsletter_12_28_24/PROJECT_STATUS.md

 - None currently reported

 ## Next Steps
-1. Complete contact list management system
+1. Test the email sending feature with various email addresses.
-2. Implement newsletter distribution
+2. Implement support for images in newsletters.
-3. Add preview and editing capabilities
-4. Enhance error handling and logging
+3. Continue refining the user interface and experience.